johnnyshankman/arkb/README.md

 wallet-save (ws) <wallet_path>          Saves a wallet, removes the need of the --wallet option withdraw-bundler <amount>               Withdraw from your bundler balance
 ```

-## Contributing

-1. Create a fork
-2. Create your feature branch: `git checkout -b my-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request 🚀